 While sharing may be the central concept behind this book, we can promise you won’t want to.
 Theo A. Michaels, former MasterChef finalist, manages to craft one surprising and sensational recipe after another, mostly Mediterranean inspired, from large platters down to simple meze.
-Our testers raved about the vegetable and halloumi skewers glistening with fiery harissa and the pork casserole with a mulled cider sauce, though we’re especially fond of the Moroccan-spiced shakshuka with charred eggplant.
+Our testers raved about the grilled vegetable and halloumi skewers glistening with fiery harissa and the pork casserole with a mulled cider sauce, though we’re especially fond of the Moroccan-spiced shakshuka with charred eggplant.

 “This cake was a triumph for me as everything went according to plan and the cake turned out perfectly perfect.
 It was ABSOLUTELY DELICIOUS.
 The cake was even better the second day, which I could not believe.
 Speechless.” —Lisa Bennett on the Coconut Sheet Cake